hjrdave/get-treble-gsm/src/posts/api-docs/advanced/persisting-state.md

 });
 ```

-Once this is done you TrebleGSM now has state persistence!
+Once this is done your TrebleGSM now has state persistence!

 ### Set State Persistence
 Add the `features` property to the Store item with the state you want to persist.
 Add the `persist` property to `features`.
 Set it to `true` to activate state persistence for that peticular state item.